 |Annual Applications||Acceptance||Graduation Rate||Median SAT Score||Median ACT Score|

 If you graduate from University of Delaware, then you can expect to earn an average of $64,000 per year.
 You also have a 94% chance of being employed after 10 years.

 University of Delaware is located at 104 Hullihen Hall, Newark DE 19716

 University of Delaware has a violent crime rate of less than .01% and a property crime rate of less than .01%.
 Newark has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 University of Delaware is known for it's academic work in the following disciplines:

-University of Delaware's most influential alumni faculty include professors and professionals in the fields of Criminal Justice, Business, and Chemistry.
+University of Delaware's most influential alumni faculty include professors and professionals in the fields of Psychology, Chemistry, and Criminal Justice.
 Here are some of University of Delaware's most famous alumni:

 Get the latest Academic Influence news, information, and rankings with our upcoming newsletter.